Casbah (film): Plot

-Pépé le Moko (Tony Martin) leads a gang of jewel thieves in the Casbah district of Algiers, where he has exiled himself to escape imprisonment in his native France.
-Inez (Yvonne De Carlo), his girl friend, is infuriated when Pépé flirts with Gaby (Märta Torén), a French visitor, but Pépé tells her to mind her own business.
+Pépé le Moko leads a gang of jewel thieves in the Casbah district of Algiers, where he has exiled himself to escape imprisonment in his native France.
+Inez, his girlfriend, is infuriated when Pépé flirts with Gaby, a French tourist who is visiting the area aboard a yacht with friends, and wealthy suitor, but Pépé tells Inez to mind her own business, that he will never forget her but he is leaving.

-Detective Slimane (Peter Lorre) is trying to lure Pépé out of the Casbah so he can be jailed.
-Against Slimane's advice, Police Chief Louvain (Thomas Gomez) captures Pépé in a dragnet, but his followers free him.
-Inez realizes that Pépé has fallen in love with Gaby and intends to follow her to Europe.
-Slimane knows the same and uses her as the bait to lure Pépé out of the Casbah.
-When Pépé leaves the Casbah he is apprehended by the police at the airport.
-Seeing Gaby on the plane he tries to escape and is shot dead.
+Detective Slimane is trying to lure Pépé out of the Casbah so that he can be jailed.
+Against Slimane's advice, Police Chief Louvain captures Pépé in a dragnet, but his followers free him.
+Inez realizes that that Pépé has fallen in love with Gaby and intends to follow her to Europe, Slimane also realises this, and sees an opportunity to catch a fleeing Pépé.
+One evening Pépé suddenly decides to escape, with side-kick Carlo until Inez informs him that Gabby is still in the area.
+Pépé rushes to find Gaby, sings, and they arrange to meet the next evening to leave together for Paris.
+Back on the yacht Gaby is still unsure, but her current boyfriend's mocking of her inability to live without his financing makes her determined.